jens1101/SteamCMD-JS-Interface/README.md

 This is compatible with Node > v12 on Windows, Linux, or Mac.

+You will need to follow the installation steps for node-pty [here](https://github.com/microsoft/node-pty#dependencies)

 ## Basic Usage Example
 1. Install the package
    ```sh